Why Vienna and Beyonce are kind of similar

 And that kind of sums up Vienna for us.
 And I’m not quite sure why because Vienna is a beautiful city full of impressive monuments, grandiose churches, and pretty parks.
 I’ll get back on that topic below.
 But first, a few photos:

-Below: The Hofburg (covered up top) was the official residence of Austrian monarchs – but Schönbrunn Palace was their summer residence.
+The Hofburg (covered above) was the official residence of Austrian monarchs – but Schönbrunn Palace was their summer residence.
 Located away from the city center, it is today Austria’s most famous tourist site.
 Lots of rooms and we’re told that the gardens are spectacular in the summer.

 Back to our feelings on Vienna (and comparing it to Budapest)